 - 1. Showmanship-All Divisions

-- 2. Sr. Showmanship Scholarship-See Rule 11 Tack Change
+- Sr. Showmanship Scholarship-See Rule 11 Tack Change

 - 3. Hunter Under Saddle-All Divisions

-- 4. Hunt Seat Equitation-All Divisions
+- Hunt Seat Equitation-All Divisions

-- 5. Leadline-8 & Under can be English or Western attire
+- Leadline-8 & Under can be English or Western attire

-- 6. Walk-Trot-11 & Under can be English or Western attire (If you enter this class you are not eligible to enter lope & canter class.)
+- Walk-Trot-11 & Under can be English or Western attire (If you enter this class you are not eligible to enter lope & canter class.)

 - 7. Western Pleasure-All Divisions (see rule below)

-- 8. Western Horsemanship-All Divisions
+- Western Horsemanship-All Divisions

-- 9. Trail-All Divisions (see rule below)
+- Trail-All Divisions (see rule below)

 - 10. Ranch Horse Trail-All Divisions (see rule below)

 - 11. Ranch Riding-All Divisions (see rule below)

-- 12. Ranch Pleasure-All Divisions (see rule below)
+- 12. Ranch Ground Handling-All Divisions

 - 13. Reining-All Divisions

 - 14. Barrels-All Divisions

 - 15. Poles-All Divisions

 - 16. Stakes-All Divisions